Hey there blog fam. It’s been awhile.

 Someone hold me to that.

-First up is this vegetable-loaded soup, a detox-inspired creation stemming from just a little too much prior holiday feasting.
-If you’re like me and turn into a cookie monster whenever sweets are in sight, likely you’ll benefit from a recipe like this right now, too.
+First up is this vegetable-loaded soup, perhaps inspired by a little too much holiday feasting.
+If you’re like me, and turn into a cookie monster whenever sweets are in sight, you may need this just as much as I do.

 - 2 Tbsp. extra virgin olive oil